Hydrodynamic limit of the symmetric exclusion process on complete Riemannian manifolds and principal bundles: Abstract hydrodynamic limit via duality

-\textbf{Step 2 (Relative compactness of the associated measure)} considers the level of trajectories, seen as measure-valued C\`adlag paths.
-We equip this space with the probability measure associated to $t \mapsto \widehat{\pi_t}^N$ that we denote by $Q^N$.
+\textbf{Step 2 (Relative compactness of the associated measure)}.
+We equip the space of càdlàg paths with the probability measure associated to $t \mapsto \widehat{\pi_t}^N$ that we denote by $Q^N$.
 Then the convergence obtained in Step 1 implies that

-for any $\epsilon > 0$.
+for all $\epsilon > 0$, where $D([0, T])$ denotes the Skorokhod path space of càdlàg trajectories.
 It remains to show relative compactness of the associated measures $Q^N$.

-Since we work in the vague topology on measures, it is sufficient to prove relative compactness of the projected measures, namely, of the sequence of real-valued random trajectories $\{\langle\pi^N_t, \varphi\rangle, 0\leq t\leq T\}$, for every smooth compactly supported test function $\varphi \in C_c^\infty([0, T] \times \M)$.
+Since we work in the vague topology on measures, it is sufficient to prove relative compactness of the projected measures, namely, of the sequence of real-valued random trajectories $\{\langle\pi^N_t, \varphi\rangle, 0\leq t\leq T\}$, for every smooth compactly supported test function $\varphi \in C_c^\infty(M)$.
 Relative compactness of this sequence of trajectories is in turn a consequence of Aldous' criterion;

 where $\I_T$ is the set of all stopping times bounded by $T$.
 To verify Aldous's criterion, we rewrite the difference of empirical measure using the Dynkin martingale;

 The integral is of order $\theta$.
 For the difference of the martingales, Chebyshev's inequality yields